Frank Callan: Coaching

-Callan advised Steve Davis, and was a coach to many players including Terry Griffiths, John Parrott, Allison Fisher, Doug Mountjoy and Stephen Hendry.
-He was sometimes described in the press as a coach to Steve Davis, but Davis maintained that his own father, Bill Davis, was his coach, and Callan was an adviser.
-Hendry had worked with Callan, but stopped from the end of the 1997–98 snooker season until February 1999.
+Mountjoy won the 1988 UK Championship and the 1989 Classic to become the only player apart from Steve Davis to win successive ranking titles, and publicly thanked Callan for his coaching.
+After winning the UK title, Mountjoy said "Without Frank Callan, I would be nothing".

+Callan, who Snooker Scene magazine described at the time as "long recognised by professionals as snooker's leading coach", committed to work only with players managed by Ian Doyle's Cuemasters company, including Hendry, for the 1991–92 snooker season.
+Hendry stopped working with Callan from the end of the 1997–98 snooker season until February 1999.
 After winning a record seventh World Snooker Championship in May 1999, Hendry acknowledged Callan's help, saying "I've had help from all kinds of people this season but he is the man for me.
 He knows my game inside out ...
 There have been times in matches here where I've not played well but then gone into the interval and Frank has said one thing and it's made all the difference."
-Mountjoy won the 1988 UK Championship and the 1989 Classic to become the only player apart from Steve Davis to win successive ranking titles, and thanked Callan for his coaching.
+In The Times, Phil Yates wrote that "transformation" was due to the revival of his coaching partnership with Callan.

+Burn wrote that "Anybody less guru-like than Frank Callan ... it is difficult to imagine."
+He described Callan as "Dour, cantankerous, impatient and blunt".
+Callan had failed the Billiards and Snooker Control Council (B&SCC) coaching course in 1980, and publicly disagreed with the B&SCC chief coach Jack Karnehm, who he felt tried to prescribe a single rather than a tailored approach to good technique.
+Karnehm countered that Callan had misinterpreted the aim of the B&SCC coaching approach, which was targeted at young players rather than established professionals.

+Callan's own book, Frank Callan's Snooker Clinic, subtitled Snooker – the Modern Way, co-authored by John Dee, was published in 1989 by Partridge Press.
+According to snooker historian Clive Everton, who wrote a chapter about Callan in the book, Callan never sought a fee in return for his coaching.
+Everton wrote that "The Callan way is to find a technique for the body rather than try to mould the body unnaturally to a preconceived technique."

-Callan died in 2016, aged 93.
+Callan was married and had two daughters.
+He died in 2016, aged 93.
 In 1990, Steve Acteson wrote in The Times that "If the leading players were asked to select the greatest coach in the game, they would invariably nominate Frank Callan."
-Snooker historian Clive Everton has called Callan "the father of modern coaching".
+Everton called Callan "the father of modern coaching".